FloodRunner/FloodRunner/SandboxRunner/README.md

 ### Pushing docker image

-The image can be pushed to DockerHub using the command `docker push jellydock/floodrunner-sandboxrunner`
+**NB** Specify the version you want to push as the tag The image can be pushed to DockerHub using the command `docker push jellydock/floodrunner-sandboxrunner:v3`

 ### Running docker container (standalone mode)